The Next Step

 Offering career-focused programs that reflect the needs of today’s employers, work experience gained through the university’s cooperative education program, faculty who specialize in educating deaf and hard-of-hearing students, outstanding graduation and job placement rates, and unparalleled access and support services all set RIT/NTID apart.

 RIT offers the most accessible higher education community in the world for deaf and hard-of-hearing students.
-Faculty tutors, advisors, captionists, FM systems and the largest staff of sign language interpreters of any college program in the world are available to help you succeed at RIT.
+Faculty tutors, advisors, captions, FM systems and the largest staff of sign language interpreters of any college program in the world are available to help you succeed at RIT.

-The college’s values are as followed:
+The college’s values are as follows: